satansdeer/satansdeer.github.com/content/legacy-posts/map-ai-generated-codebase-architecture/index.md

 ### Duplicate Almost-Modules

-AI tools often create similar helpers because they are optimizing for the current request.
+AI tools create similar helpers because they are optimizing for the current request.

 The map can reveal two modules that should be one concept, or one module that should be split into two concepts.